By providing experience and insights into the world of work, we prepare students for post-university life.

 Our dedicated employability and placements manager can advise you on available work placements, internships, work experience and other opportunities to enhance your CV and broaden your horizons.

-The majority of our second year students are eligible to take one of two modules which give insight into the working world.
+The majority of our second-year students are eligible to take one of two modules that give insight into the working world.
 Both modules embed a work placement into the curriculum, giving students the opportunity to gain experience in a professional setting and acquire valuable skills.
-Placements are provided by the School and are based on students’ interests and preferences where possible.
+Placements are provided by the school and are based on students’ interests and preferences where possible.

 Most placement hosts are based in Cardiff within easy each of the university.
 Previous hosts include:

 - British Council

 - Institute of Welsh Affairs

 - Rathbone Cymru

 - Universities’ Police Science Institute

 All of our single honours and many of our joint honours programmes are available as four-year options which incorporate a year spent undertaking a professional placement.
 Students have the option of transferring to this programme of study in their second year.
 If you choose this option, you will spend your third year on professional placement.
 Years one, two and four will be taught at the school.

 In recent years, several of our undergraduates have successfully secured fiercely-competitive one-year paid internships (12-month sandwich student placements) with the Welsh Government’s Social Research Internship Scheme.